animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 ~~It doesn't.~~

 Still thinking about it, but I think the answer is: Less massive bodies are more drawn towards the Sun.

+At midnight on the equator, they weigh more.